 Hybrid identity

-Tailwind Traders has used Active Directory Domain Services (AD DS) as its on-premises identity provider on its on-premises network environment since it migrated from Windows NT 4.0 in the early 2000s.
+Tailwind Traders uses Active Directory Domain Services (AD DS) as its on-premises identity provider on its on-premises network environment since it migrated from Windows NT 4.0 in the early 2000s.
 Many existing Tailwind Traders applications have a dependency on Active Directory.
 Some of these applications have a simple dependency on Active Directory as an identity provider.
 Others have deeper dependencies, such as complex Group Policy requirements, custom domain partitions, and custom schema extensions.

 Deploying domain controllers to Azure